| Title: | Handle Air Quality Data from the European Environment Agency Data Portal |

 |

-explicitly deal with the automatic and constantly-updated system for raw data, the same process is not always possible for the metadata.
+While EEAaq is build to explicitly deal with the automatic and constantly-updated system for raw data, the same process is not always possible for the metadata.

 Indeed, most of the metadata information are updated and require relevant pre-processing (i.e., data manipulation and cleaning) steps to make them consistent with the main database on pollutants concentrations.